Learn how to start a fitness blog in just a few easy steps! Use this step-by-step guide become an official fitness blogger in just minutes!

 As your next step, go ahead and set up business accounts for all of these platforms.
 You can start building content and followers later.

-By the time that all of that is done, you’ll probably feel overwhelmed and exhausted (if you’re anything like me).
+By the time that all of that is done, you’ll probably feel overwhelmed and exhausted with the world of fitness blogging (if you’re anything like me).

 When you’re ready, come back and read the many articles I have for new bloggers.

 Here are a few to get you building that successful fitness blog:

 - How To Make Money Blogging (Any Topic)

 - How To Optimize Your Pinterest Account